isuparnopal/RF_respiration_monitoring/README.md

 [11] De Zambotti, Massimiliano, et al. "Wearable sleep technology in clinical and research settings."
 Medicine and science in sports and exercise 51.7 (2019): 1538.

-## Individual Contributions
-Suparno Pal: I was the team leader.
-In this project I developed the expirmental set up and wrote the code for the FFt peak detection.
-I combined the code and was the main author of the new algorithm.
-I conducted the demo and aided in presentations.

-Stephen Bauer: I helped set up the radios and debugged the software to make the radios operational.
-I wrote the code on the temporal peak detection using the findpeaks function in matlab which was used in the final algorithim.
-I also was the main author of the midterm report and one of the main authors for the final report.
-I  also studied the applications of our project.

-Chundan Kumar: I helped set up the radios and aided in the software set up.
-I coordinated meetings and team meetups.
-I used the VMD function and wrote code in matlab to contribute to our algorithm.
-I helped with presentations and recordings.